-The BCWMC requires that member cities maintain and enforce wetland buffer requirements for proposed projects containing more than one acre of new or fully redeveloped impervious area and priority stream buffer requirements for proposed projects that will result in more than 200 yards of cut or fill, or more than 10,000 square feet of land disturbance.
-Priority streams in the Bassett Creek watershed include the Main Stem of Bassett Creek, the North Branch of Bassett Creek, the Sweeney Branch of Bassett Creek, and Plymouth Creek.
+The BCWMC requires that cities maintain and enforce:

+- Wetland buffer requirements for proposed projects that will result in 200 cubic yards or more of cut or fill, or 10,000 square feet or more of land disturbance.
+For individual single family home lots, the wetland buffer trigger only applies if the proposed activity is immediately adjacent to a wetland. - Priority stream buffer requirements for proposed projects that will result in 200 cubic yards or more cut or fill, or 10,000 square feet or more of land disturbance.
+Priority streams in the Bassett Creek watershed include the Main Stem of Bassett Creek, the North Branch of Bassett Creek, the Sweeney Lake Branch of Bassett Creek, and Plymouth Creek.
 A map of the priority streams can be found in Figure 2-8 of the Plan.

 Buffer requirements will vary depending on the type of water body and classification of the water body.
-Buffer areas are areas of vegetative cover that are upland of the wetland or stream edge, and that occur in a natural condition or through restoration.
-Buffer areas consist of shrubbery and trees, and native grasses or forbs or both that are not mowed, fertilized or manicured in any manner.
+Buffers are areas of vegetative cover that are upland of the delineated wetland edge or the ordinary high water level of the stream (determined as the average top of bank elevation consistent with MDNR guidance [MDNR, 1993]), and that occur in a natural condition or through restoration.
+Buffer areas consist of shrubbery and trees, and native grasses or forbs or both that are typically not mowed, fertilized or manicured in any manner.
 These strips of land surrounding water bodies protect their shorelines from erosion, while serving to filter sediment, chemicals and other nutrients before stormwater discharges into the water body.
 Buffer strips are also beneficial in providing habitat for wildlife.

 As noted, the BCWMC does not specifically review buffers for proposed projects.
-The following sections include the minimum buffer requirements that must be included in each member city's local controls.
-Member city buffer requirements may be more stringent than the minimum requirements specified herein.
+The following sections include the minimum buffer requirements that must be included in each city's local controls.
+City buffer requirements may be more stringent than the minimum requirements specified herein.

-B.1.
-Buffer Width Requirements
+B.1 Buffer Width Requirements

-B.1.1.
-Wetland Buffer Width Requirements
+B.1.1 Wetland Buffer Width Requirements

-Member city local controls must require average minimum buffer widths according to the Minnesota Rapid Assessment Method (MnRAM) classification (or similar classification system approved by the municipality):
+Cities' local controls must require average minimum buffer widths according to the Minnesota Rapid Assessment Method (MnRAM) classification (or similar classification system approved by the city):

-- An average of 75 feet and a minimum of 50 feet from the edge of wetlands classified as Preserve. - An average of 50 feet and a minimum of 30 feet from the edge of wetlands classified as Manage 1. - An average of 25 feet and a minimum of 15 feet from the edge of wetlands classified as Manage 2 or Manage 3 (Policy 68).
+- An average of 75 feet and a minimum of 50 feet from the delineated edge of wetlands classified as Preserve. - An average of 50 feet and a minimum of 30 feet from the delineated edge of wetlands classified as Manage 1. - An average of 25 feet and a minimum of 15 feet from the delineated edge of wetlands classified as Manage 2 or Manage 3.